 Where to see Madagascar's Weird and Wonderful Wildlife

-Rainbow Tours’ naturalist and occasional conservation writer Derek Schuurman compiled a roundup of some of Madagascar’s strangest and most sought-after critters, which regularly appear on the wish lists of visiting wildlife enthusiasts.
+Rainbow Tours’ naturalist and conservation writer Derek Schuurman compiled a roundup of some of Madagascar’s strangest and most sought-after critters, which regularly appear on the wish lists of visiting wildlife enthusiasts.

 Here are ten, along with details of where you may seek them on our Madagascar holidays.